Anthurium Splendidum is a magnificent houseplant.

 - Give your Anthurium Splendidum lots of water the day before repotting.

-- Grasp the lowest stem and carefully take it out of the pot with both hands.
+- Grasp the lowest stem, invert the planter, and carefully unpot it with both hands.

 As Anthurium Splendidum is not a tall plant, it requires occasional pruning.

-If the leaves or stems are going brown or yellow, you need to prune them off to enhance new growth.
+If the leaves or stems are brown or yellow, you must prune them down to enhance new growth.